 The secret to good onboarding is simple: take the focus away from the business, and centre it on the new hire.

-Of course, the ultimate goal is to have happy and high-performing team members, so how do you go about it?
-You follow best practices for onboarding.
+Of course, the ultimate goal is to have happy and high-performing team members, but it's not always as easy as it sounds.

 Leaving everything at the last minute can be tempting when you’re already swamped with work, but it will cause stress on both sides – yours and the new hire.
 The last thing you want is to give a bad first impression.

-To avoid this, you should give new employees access to the right tools to succeed, which means preparing everything beforehand with some pre-onboarding steps.
+To avoid this, you should give new employees access to the right tools to succeed, which means preparing everything beforehand with some onboarding steps.

 Here’s what you can think about sorting out before the new hire even sets foot in the office (or online if remote):

-- Ask for a passport copy and P45
+• Ask for a passport copy and make them fill in a new starter checklist and provide their P45

 You get all your records in one place and securely stored – nothing gets lost in email threads.